jimregan/notes/_posts/2019-10-31-trick-or-treat.md

-"Trick or treat" is usually just something that people say - these days, people don't usually expect to have to play a trick - but in the 1990s, egging (throwing raw eggs) and TPing (throwing an opened roll of toilet paper, to "decorate" the house) were common "tricks".
+"Trick or treat" is usually just something that people say - these days, people don't usually expect to have to play a trick - but in the 1990s, egging (throwing raw eggs) and TP-ing (throwing an opened roll of toilet paper, to "decorate" the house) were common "tricks".